smart-data-lake/sdl-examples/README.md

 ## Programmatic Access to Data Objects (e.g. Notebooks)
 To programmatically access DataObjects for testing the config or interactive exploration in Notebooks, see [ProgrammaticAccessDemo](src/main/scala/com/sample/ProgrammaticAccessDemo.scala)

+## Run Python PySpark example feed
+To run feed ab-python-transform you need to install Python and PySpark.
+In IntelliJ this can be achieved by the following steps:
+1. Download and install python version 3.7.
+Note that version 3.8 only works from spark 3.0 (SPARK-29536).
+1. Configure additional Python SDK as "Virtualenv Environment" in "Project Structure".
+Install to directory <projectdir>/venv.
+1. Configure additional Module "Python Interpreter" module in "Project Structure".
+1. Open requirements.txt in project root dir.
+IntelliJ should now download and install python packages to virtualenv.
+1. Make sure your "Run Configuration" has set environment variable  "PYTHONPATH" to "../venv/Lib/site-packages" (assuming that working dir is set to "target" and virtualenv is installed to <projectdir>/venv)

+Now you should be able to run feed ab-python-transform.
+Note that if there are problems with the python transform there is an exception, but the real python execution error is written some lines above in the logs.